South Australian National Football League: Before 1877

 The first recorded game of any "football" in South Australia was that of 'Caid' played in Thebarton by people of the local Irish community in 1843 to celebrate St Patrick's Day.
-In 1844 there was debate amongst the South Australian Legislative Council whether it be allowed that "foot-ball" be played on Sundays, with arguments against preferring the quiet worship of God.
-In 1859 the Gawler Institute ran a rural fete which included a game of football being staged.
+In 1844, there was debate amongst the South Australian Legislative Council whether it be allowed that "foot-ball" be played on Sundays, with arguments against preferring the quiet worship of God.
+In 1859, the Gawler Institute ran a rural fete which included a game of football being staged.

+The earliest recorded Australian rules football club in South Australia was Adelaide Football Club (unrelated to the modern day Adelaide Football Club), formed in April 1860.
+An advertisement, sponsored by John Acraman, W.J.
+Fullarton and R. Cussen noted that group had already gathered 30 members.